aahnik/run-py-bot/README.md

 The following instructions will work smoothly on *Linux* and *Mac*.
 If you are on Windows, you may have to make slight modifications.
 Google is your best friend here.

-- Clone this repository and move into it git clone https://github.com/aahnik/run-py-bot.git && cd run-py-bot
+- Clone this repository and move into it.

+      git clone https://github.com/aahnik/run-py-bot.git && cd run-py-bot

 - Now add the token in the first line of `token.txt`.Run `cat > token.txt` -> Paste the token -> Press `Ctrl+D`